 Further, FDA stressed that even if the labels did contain usage information, they would still be in violation.

 “New drugs may not be legally introduced or delivered for introduction into interstate commerce without prior approval from the FDA,” the letter states.
-“FDA approves a new drug on the basis of scientific data and information demonstrating that the drug is safe and effective.”

 The injectable CBD vials “are offered for conditions that are not amenable to self-diagnosis and treatment by individuals who are not medical practitioners; therefore, adequate directions for use cannot be written so that a layperson can use these drugs safely for their intended purposes.”